Do Air Purifiers Help with Allergies?

 Air purifiers, also known as air cleaners, help reduce the amount of pollution in the air of a designated space.
 They filter out the pollutants in the air that pass through them before that air re-enters the room.1

-To work effectively, air purifiers need to remove extremely small airborne particles—between 0.1-1 um.
-Your air purifier, or the packaging it came in, may contain a label stating the amount of pollution it removes and what particle size it works on.
-For example, air cleaners that remove over 99% of air contaminants may only be missing the smallest particles.1 Typically, manufacturers use the Clean Air Delivery Rate (CADR) system to rate their purifiers performance.
-One of the most common filters—the High Efficiency Particulate Air (HEPA) filter—removes 99.97% of all particles over 0.3 um.1
+To work effectively, air purifiers need to remove extremely small airborne particles—between 0.1-1 um.4 Your air purifier, or the packaging it came in, may contain a label stating the amount of pollution it removes and what particle size it works on.
+For example, air cleaners that remove over 99% of air contaminants may only be missing the smallest particles.4 Typically, manufacturers use the Clean Air Delivery Rate (CADR) system to rate their purifiers’ performance.4 One of the most common filters—the High Efficiency Particulate Air (HEPA) filter—removes 99.97% of all particles over 0.3 um.4

 Treating Allergies with an Air Purifier

-While more research is needed, some studies have shown that placing an air filter in your home can reduce indoor air pollution and provide some relief from allergy symptoms.
-However, the type of air purifier you use is important, as some air cleaners have been shown to exacerbate allergies instead of relieving them.2
+Some studies have shown that placing an air filter in your home can reduce indoor air pollution and provide some relief from allergy symptoms .2 However, the type of air purifier you use is important, as some air cleaners have been shown to exacerbate allergies instead of relieving them.2

 Removing Pet Dander with an Air Purifier

-You can reduce the amount of airborne pet dander by placing an air purifier equipped with a HEPA filter somewhere in your space.
-They’re also effective on dust, pollen and other airborne contaminants over 0.3 um.2
+Are you showing signs of dog or cat allergies?
+Air purifiers are particularly useful for people with animal allergies and pets.
+According to the EPA, animal dander is one of the most common household irritants in the air.2 You can reduce the amount of airborne pet dander by placing an air purifier equipped with a HEPA filter somewhere in your space.
+They’re also effective on dust, pollen and other airborne contaminants.2

 Which Air Filter Should I Choose?